fuadhasanshihab/bangla-web-fonts/public/fonts/siyam-rupali/README.md

 - **Available Weights:** 400, 700
 - **Font Designer:** [Md.
 Tanbin Islam Siyam](https://github.com/potasiyam)
 - **License:** GPL

+## License Information:
+This font is licensed under the GNU General Public License with a font exception clause.
+You can use and embed this font in web pages and documents.
+Learn more at <a href='https://www.gnu.org/licenses/gpl-3.0.html' target='_blank' class='text-blue-600 hover:underline' rel='noopener noreferrer'>gnu.org/licenses/gpl</a> and <a href='https://www.gnu.org/licenses/gpl-faq.html#FontException' target='_blank' class='text-blue-600 hover:underline' rel='noopener noreferrer'>font exception clause</a>.

 For more details, visit: [Siyam Rupali on Bangla Web Fonts](https://banglawebfonts.pages.dev/siyam-rupali/#about).